Brooklyn Public Library, Central Branch

 Central Library, Plaza

-This program is presented by Brooklyn Arts Council, Brooklyn Public Library, The Hitchcock Institute for Studies in American Music and the Caribbean Studies Program at Brooklyn College, J’ouvert City International, and Something Positive Inc.
+This program is presented by Brooklyn Arts Council, Brooklyn Public Library, The Hitchcock Institute for Studies in American Music and the Caribbean Studies Program at Brooklyn College, J’ouvert City International, and Something Positive Inc. Thank you to Blue Mango, LLC for their additional program support.

 Photo by Keith Getter (c) 2017.